If you remember I created a post that explains what is a document camera used for? This time let me show you the best document cameras for teachers.

 However, this only works if you use the same classroom or boardroom all the time.
 Also, a mounted document camera should come with a rotating camera head and multiple output resolutions to be able to get the most suitable angle.

-3) What are the basic parts of a document camera that I needed to familiarize myself with?
+3) What are the basic parts of a document camera?

 - You have the Camera Head which of course contains the camera lens, image rotation dial, the LED lamp, and a microphone.